ananyakn652-a11y/AI-ML-Based-Computer-Vision-for-Real-Time-Safety-and-Crowd-Analytics/README.md

 This project focuses on developing an AI-ML-based computer vision system for real-time crowd monitoring and safety analytics in public transportation systems such as railway stations, metro stations, and buses.

-The system uses Artificial Intelligence, Machine Learning, and Computer Vision techniques to detect people, estimate crowd density, monitor overcrowding, and generate automated safety alerts using CCTV surveillance feeds.
+The system uses Artificial Intelligence, Machine Learning, and Computer Vision techniques to detect people, estimate crowd density, monitor overcrowding, and generate automated safety alerts using CCTV surveillance feeds[1][3].

 The project aims to improve public safety, reduce manual monitoring effort, and support smart transportation systems.